Panasonic GX80 vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX80 does not feature such a mic input.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the GX80 and RX10 II can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX80 or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.